Some relations deduced from regularized double shuffle relations of multiple zeta values: Algebraic setting of the regularized double shuffle relations

-\begin{rem} The items (i)-(vii) and (iii$'$)-(v$'$) in Theorem \ref{Thm:RegDoubleShuffle} were listed in \cite[Theorems 2,3]{Ihara-Kaneko-Zagier}.
-Here we add some equivalent properties corresponding to the multiple zeta-star values, which are marked by (a), (b), and so on to distinguish with that in \cite[Theorems 2,3]{Ihara-Kaneko-Zagier}. \end{rem}
+\begin{rem} The items (i)-(vii) and (iii$'$)-(v$'$) in Theorem \ref{Thm:RegDoubleShuffle} were listed in \cite[Theorem 2 and Theorem 3]{Ihara-Kaneko-Zagier}.
+Here we add the equivalent properties corresponding to the multiple zeta-star values, which are marked by (a), (b), and so on. \end{rem}